![]() |

 |

 Sampling rate is how often the electronics inside the chip look at the sound and send them to the output.
 The higher the number, the better the sound quality.
-(Here's a good, brief explanation of sampling rate).
-You can see that the sampling rate decreases as time increases, so there's a trade off between the two factors.
+Here's an explanation of sampling rate.
+You can see that the sampling rate decreases as time increases, so there's a tradeoff between the two factors.
 The Max Time is the maximum amount of sounds the chip will hold.
 There is no minimum, so a one second sound will play and the chip will be ready to play again after one second. |

-| Halloween Home | last updated 8/2007 |
+last updated 11/2013 |